Table of Contents

 A clinical trial was conducted with 57 depressed patients who were given Rhodiola Rosea extract, sertraline (Zoloft®), or a placebo for 12 weeks.

 The study found that Rhodiola was slightly less effective than sertraline for depression.
 But produced far fewer side effects and was better tolerated.[xxii]

 Experienced neurohackers typically start with individual nootropic supplements.
 With the intention of finding out exactly what works for their unique problems.

 But most find that it takes more than one natural nootropic to alleviate the symptoms of brain-related health issues.

 First, they find what works for them.
-And then use a combination of supplements that we call a “nootropic stack”.
+And then select a combination of supplements that we call a “nootropic stack”.

 The thing is, putting together the best natural nootropic stack can take time.
 And could be a considerable financial investment.

 Another option that could save you time and money is a high quality pre-made nootropic stack.

 My favorite natural nootropic stack, and the one I’ve been using daily for the last 5 years is Mind Lab Pro®.
-Opti Nutra® Advanced Nutraceuticals who makes Mind Lab Pro® calls it the world’s first “universal” nootropic stack.
+Opti Nutra® who make Mind Lab Pro® call it the world’s first “universal” nootropic stack.